Visiting Affiliate Resources

 Welcome to the WEAI community!
-Below you will find useful information about being part of the WEAI, Columbia University, and living in New York City.
+Below you will find useful information about being part of the WEAI and Columbia University, and living in New York City.

 The ISSO is Columbia’s portal that answers all your questions relating to your international status.
-All Professional Fellows and Associates with J-1 visa status are required to check in with the International Students and Scholars Office (ISSO) upon arrival, either in person at the ISSO located at 3280 Broadway, Nash Building, 5th Floor, Room 510, New York, NY 10027 or this may also be done online.
+All Professional Fellows and Associates as well as Visiting Scholars are required to check in with the International Students and Scholars Office (ISSO) upon arrival, either in person at the ISSO located at 3280 Broadway, Nash Building, 5th Floor, Room 510, New York, NY 10027 or online from the email sent from the ISSO.

-All students, faculty, staff, affiliates, and visitors to the University are governed by Columbia University Policies.
-For a comprehensive list of the Essential Policies for Columbia University.
+- All students, faculty, staff, affiliates, and visitors to the University are governed by Columbia University Policies.

 The University Libraries provides you a detailed list of libraries at Columbia University.
 It also provides information on our collection, printing, resources and tools for your research.